-Students can come from a wide range of fields, including: architecture and design, business administration, economics, education, ethnic studies, divinity, engineering, environmental studies, geography, medicine, nursing, political science, public health, psychology, public policy, sociology, urban policy and planning, and women's studies.
+Students can come from a wide range of fields, including: architecture and design, business administration, economics, education, ethnic studies, divinity, engineering, environmental studies, geography, medicine, nursing, political science, public health, psychology, public policy, sociology, social work, urban policy and planning, and women's studies.
 Students from other disciplines are welcome to apply for internships as well, as long as their study somehow relates to public policy issues in Greater Boston.
 (Law students at local law schools are eligible for a separate Rappaport internship program coordinated by the Rappaport Center for Law and Public Service.
 For more information, contact Lissy Medvedow, Executive Director.)

 For more information

 There are three ways to learn more about the Rappaport Institute Public Policy Fellow Program:

 - Attend an informational session at your campus this fall.
 We are currently working to have at least one informational session at the following campuses this fall.
 More details will be released as they are confirmed this fall.
 Please check the Rappaport Institute website for updates and information.

 - Contact Polly O'Brien at 617-495-5091 or by email with any questions you might have.

 - Explore the Public Policy Summer Fellowship pages for more detailed information.
 If you still have questions, please attend one of our information sessions or contact Polly O'Brien at 617-495-5091 or by email.

 Applications should include